-This week we were working on the new N gauge layout using the Market Cross baseboard, which has been repainted and a thin layer of cork has been glued to the top surface.
+We were working on the new N gauge layout using the Market Cross baseboard, which has been repainted and a thin layer of cork has been glued to the top surface.
 A plan has been hatched and the DCC bus wires have been installed underneath the base board and track is being laid out and droppers being fitted to the track.
 We are also proceeding with Buckleberry Lane.
 The layout has four points (turnouts) and track using Peco 75 00/H0 fine scale.
 Servos have been fitted to operate the points and scenery is being constructed.
 Push button switches and LED's were installed in to the mimic panel, which have been connected to the Model Electronic Railway Group (MERG) mimic panel drive unit (CANPAN).
 New support trestles for the Olney Station layout have been built, with height adjusters incorporated to level the aluminium support rectangular section tube.
 Four of the main boards have had their end sections shaved using a jig and router, so that the boards join together properly.
 The layout has been reassembled, but we are researching the best way to fix the boards together.
 The station platform edges have been adjusted using a track mounted router, which was designed and machined by Les.
 The circular test tracks were again in use with members running new and second hand locomotives and trains.
 The large notice board has been moved from the ground floor to the first room on the top floor, where it has been repainted and is now in use.

 A lot of work is being done to improve the club room.
 The electrical wiring has been replaced with more ring circuits installed to allow for better heating during winter.
 The first room is in the process of redecoration and the old store room at the top of the stairs has been fitted out with benches and wall covering and a new ceiling has been installed.
 The ceiling above the stairs, which was very tired hardboard, has been taken down and replaced.
 Material has been purchased for a false ceiling in the first room and has been installed.
 The areas are being repainted, by a small working party on Tuesday mornings.
 Some old, but serviceable carpet has been donated and is in the process of being laid.
 The stair carpet has been removed and scrapped and one of the wooden treads has been replaced.

 It was agreed that Saint Peter's Creamery should be dismantled and changed into a new design using the existing baseboard, with two end extensions.
 The New layout is called Buckleberry Lane.